Irfan Bachdim: Ventforet Kofu

 Bachdim announced on Monday, 27 January 2014 that he had officially joined J. League first-division side Ventforet Kofu.
 According to Ventforet, the club thought highly of the forward's potential during a tryout held by the J. League Players Association.
 His fast playing style as a winger caught the club's eye even though he was not in top physical condition at the time.

 Ventforet general manager Satoru Sakuma said Bachdim will be the J. League's first Indonesian player and his contract will run through the end of the 2014 season.
 However, he failed to win playing time.

 Hokkaido Consadole Sapporo

-Japanese media on Monday, December 22, 2014 published that J2 league team Hokkaido Consadole Sapporo had signed Bachdim from Ventforet Kofu despite the Indonesian international's lack of playtime.
-Bachdim was one of six new players whom the club presented on January 20, 2015.
-On May 3, 2015, Bachdim made his first J2 appearance in Consadole Sapporo's 3–0 win over Jubilo Iwata.
+Japanese media on Monday, 22 December 2014 published that J2 league team Hokkaido Consadole Sapporo had signed Bachdim from Ventforet Kofu despite the Indonesian international's lack of playtime.
+Bachdim was one of six new players whom the club presented on 20 January 2015.
+On 3 May 2015, Bachdim made his first J2 appearance in Consadole Sapporo's 3–0 win over Jubilo Iwata.
 After replacing Brazilian teammate Nildo on the right flank, Bachdim drew cheers from the crowd when he streaked up the sideline and sent a well-placed cross in his first play.